 Before answering the questions above, we must first understand what scrolling is all about.
-Scrolling is an action of moving displayed text or images from the up and down of a screen, to view alternative potions of the content (“What is Scrolling? – Definition from Techopedia”, 2018).
+Scrolling is an action of moving displayed text or images up and down a screen, to view alternative potions of the content (“What is Scrolling? – Definition from Techopedia”, 2018).

 What is Parallax scrolling, and infinity scrolling?